Peng-Qu/cpp-practice/Problem -1- Spiral Transposition/README.md

 ### Part 3 (Potential problems in the recursive function):

 Step 1 to 4 can print one complete square.
 However, not all 2D-array is a square matrix.
 If the 2D-array is a rectangle, the last spiral will be printed out w/o completing the whole 4-step-cycle.
-We need a conditional statement to check against those kind of situations, otherwise, the entries in the last spiral will be printed out TWICE.
+We need an if-statement to check against those kind of situations, otherwise, the entries in the last spiral will be printed out TWICE.
 For example, for a rectangle in portrait position (vertical), Step 2 and 4 will repeat the same entries.
 For landscape position (horizontal), Step 1 and 3 will repeat the same entries.

-To solve this, a general guidance is that we can add a conditional statement after Step 1 and 2, which states that we will exit that recursion if it is either a vertical or a horizontal rectangle
+To solve this, a general guideline is that we can add an if-statement when printing Step 3 and 4, where the conditional statement will be "if for this recursive step, the top left corner and top right corner is the same, it implies this spiral is a vertical straight line and so we dont need Step 3".
+Similar for step 4.

 End